projectcalico/calico/getting-started/kubernetes/self-managed-onprem/onpremises.md

 ##### Install Calico with etcd datastore

-1. Download the {{site.prodname}} manifest (ConfigMap) for etcd.
+1. Download the {{site.prodname}} networking manifest for etcd.

    ```bash
    curl {{ "/manifests/calico-etcd.yaml" | absolute_url }} -o calico.yaml
    ```
-{% include content/pod-cidr-sed.md yaml="calico-etcd" %}
+{% include content/pod-cidr-sed.md yaml="calico" %}
-1. In the `ConfigMap` named, `calico-config`, set the value of etcd_endpoints to the IP address and port of your etcd server.
+1. In the `ConfigMap` named, `calico-config`, set the value of `etcd_endpoints` to the IP address and port of your etcd server.
     > **Tip**: You can specify more than one using commas as delimiters.
    {: .alert .alert-info}
 1. Customize the manifest if desired.